stefvanschie/QuickSkript/style_guide.md

 Tab characters *may* be used for indentation.

 3 ([original](https://google.github.io/styleguide/javaguide.html#s3-source-file-structure)):
-This project uses The Unlicense license, therefor no license or copyright information at the top.
+This project uses MIT license, therefor no license or copyright information at the top.

 3.3.1 ([original](https://google.github.io/styleguide/javaguide.html#s3.3.1-wildcard-imports)):
 Wildcard imports, static or otherwise, *may* be used.